JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 - Altering a plugin parameter and reloading the Lua script will set that parameter as default.
 Workaround: Restart X-Plane so that the plugin will be reset
 - Input boxes will not let go of focus upon pressing "Enter".
 This is an Imgui limitation.
+Click anywhere into the window (except for another input field) to unfocus.
 - The main _"Enhanced Cloudscapes"_ menu item in the "Plugins" menu will not be removed if you reload all Lua script files in FlyWithLua.

 &nbsp;

 <a name="license"></a>
 [Back to table of contents](#toc)